HTTP Headers

 is the original object (unknown

-) provided by the server.
+) provided by your server.

 For example: